SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

 - The data/ethical considerations of the Social Media Research Group’s [guidance](https://www.dropbox.com/s/qohe9y6z7wlwh5e/GSR_Social_Media_Research_Guidance_-_Using_social_media_for_social_research.pdf?dl=0)

 - ONS guidance on webscraping.
 You have received this on a recent email.
-Not online since its not published yet.
+Not online since its not published yet.Please do not share this more widely

 - Please also see the Cabinet Office [Data Science Ethical Framework](https://data.blog.gov.uk/wp-content/uploads/sites/164/2015/12/Data-science-ethics-short-for-blog-1.pdf)